 At Connolly & Shireman in Houston, the juvenile law is a significant part of our practice.
 We regularly guide parents and children through this unique system, pursuing positive results.
 To schedule an appointment with one of our experienced juvenile law attorneys, contact us today.

 When minors are accused of offenses that would be considered crimes if they were committed by an adult, their cases are handled in the juvenile courts under the Juvenile Justice System Code, a unique legal practice area.
 The range of offenses that can land children in juvenile court include:

 - Unauthorized use of a motor vehicle (sometimes known as “joyriding”)

 The juvenile law process provides certain alternatives to incarceration and contains flexibility that is designed to protect the unique interests of children that is not available in adult criminal court.
 However, certain offenses can result in a child’s incarceration for extended periods of time.

 In Texas, children can be sent to prison for up to 40 years by the juvenile courts.
 They can also be subjected to mandatory sex offender registration.
 Juveniles can also be certified to stand trial as adults, making them eligible for the full range of criminal penalties (except capital punishment).

 Devoted to Helping Children Get Help and Support

-Our managing partner, Bill Connolly is Board Certified in both Family Law and Juvenile Law by the Texas Board of Legal Specialization.
+Our managing partner, Bill Connolly is Board Certified in Family Law, Child Welfare Law and Juvenile Law by the Texas Board of Legal Specialization.